An Explanation on Principles

 Here too it flows smoothly right?
 That meditation sides with concentration is something even people who don't know anything about the noble eight-membered way might say; it is not strange to see that the training to advance in mind would involve meditation.
 Right meditation enables right concentration.

 It doesn't seem to be the case that sati, in this context, must mean memory.
 It is not used that way, not in the translations nor in the Pāḷi.
-By looking at that what is called sati and it's place on the path we got a fitting rendering which even might be done by the letter, for all I know it could be a homonym.
 I used to find meditation vague 'what is it you do?' but explained as dwelling in body, feeling, mind, principles, so to turn inwards into one's own domain, and by telling what is preliminary done through right exertion 'by removing the avarice and distress about the world' it became quite practical.

 Pāḷi-English